liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/using-springboot-with-gradle.md

 2. Select Java as your **Language**.
 3. Under **Spring Boot**, select 2.3.4.
 4. For **Packaging**, select **Jar**.
-5. Use version 11 for Java.
+5. Use version 17 or later for Java.

     After selecting your options, the project window needs to look similar to the screenshot: